 About This Guide

-Buy German knives if you cook daily, want to be dishwasher-safe (or close to it), and prefer maintenance-free reliability.
-Buy Japanese knives if you want a razor edge for precision cuts, are willing to hand-sharpen regularly, and primarily cut boneless proteins and vegetables rather than frozen foods or hard bones.
-At under $60, Victorinox Fibrox Pro is the best knife regardless of style.
-At $150+, choose based on your cooking habits.
+Buy German knives if you cook daily and prefer dishwasher-safe, maintenance-free reliability.
+Buy Japanese knives for a razor edge on boneless proteins and vegetables — they require hand-sharpening regularly.
+Under $60, Victorinox Fibrox Pro is the best knife regardless of style.
+Above $150, choose based on your cooking habits and which type you'll actually maintain.

 German vs Japanese Kitchen Knives Buying Guide